KvGeijer/zote/ideas.md

   * Can then add _yield_ as a keyword to create generators.
   * Can create lazy maps (Maybe all map operations on iterators are lazy while ones on collections are not?)

-* Tighten up grammar to improve inconsistencies such as "if true [1]", as that will seem as an indexing into true

 * Add different error types

 * Add tests for benches, so we at least can run them without error.

-* Should we have tuples?
-They are in place.
-They are more suitable when using as keys for example.
-  * Or should we use them in some way for >> instead.
-So that 1 >> f(2, 3) is the same as (1, 2) >> f(3) or (1,2,3) >> f?

 * Implement syntactic analysis for if/else expressions.
 If we use the value of such an expression we might want to force it to have both if and else?
 Could do for eg blocks as well.

 * Add structs.
   * What features should they have?
 For example would be nice to implement some point struct for AoC...

-* Expand standard library

-* Remove need for semicolons after blocks in some cases.
-Such as an expression statement ending with a block probably.

-* Start work on a real virtual machine interpreter.
-Could probably be a lot faster than the naive one.